autotelicum/Smooth-CoffeeScript/interactive/interactive-coffeescript.md

 show "x is #{x} and y is #{y}"
 ~~~~

 Attribute names can be inferred from an anonymous object.
+A function
+can have an anonymous object as argument and extract the attributes
+as variables.

 ~~~~ {.coffeescript}
 firstName = "Alan"